Pete Holmes: 2014–present: Crashing and new projects

 Holmes released his third comedy special, Faces and Sounds, in 2016.
 In 2019, he released his fourth album, Dirty Clean.

-Holmes created and stars in the HBO series Crashing.
-Crashing is a semi-autobiographical show on HBO that revolves around Holmes' character Pete, a young comedian who pursues a career in stand-up comedy after his wife cheats on him, leaving him homeless.
+Holmes created and starred in the TV series Crashing, a semi-autobiographical show which aired on HBO.
+It revolves around Holmes' character Pete, a young comedian who pursues a career in stand-up comedy after his wife cheats on him, leaving him homeless.
 Holmes successfully pitched the idea of the show to Judd Apatow and it was picked up by HBO for filming in September 2015, with Apatow as director.
 The success of the pilot led HBO to give the green-light to the first season in January 2016.
 After four episodes had aired, HBO renewed the series for a second season which premiered on January 14, 2018.
 On February 21, 2018, HBO renewed the series for a third season.
-Although season three was praised by critics, HBO canceled Crashing in March 2019.
+HBO canceled Crashing in March 2019.

-On May 14, 2019, Holmes released his book Comedy Sex God, which is described as, "part autobiography, part philosophical inquiry, and part spiritual quest."
+On May 14, 2019, Holmes released his book Comedy Sex God, which is described as "part autobiography, part philosophical inquiry, and part spiritual quest".

 On March 29, 2021, Holmes was selected to play the lead role of a laid-off auto worker-turned-professional bowler (based on the life of Tom Smallwood) in a CBS sitcom pilot.
 On May 14, 2021, the pilot for Smallwood was ordered to series, with a mid-season debut planned for the 2021–22 television season.
-On November 24, CBS announced the sitcom has been retitled How We Roll, and received an adjusted first-season order of 11 episodes.
+On November 24, CBS announced the sitcom had been retitled How We Roll, and received an adjusted first-season order of 11 episodes.
 On December 10, 2021, CBS announced the series would premiere on March 31, 2022.
 On May 12, 2022, CBS announced the show had been canceled after one season.

 Influences

-Holmes has listed Weird Al, Brian Regan, Sinbad, Steve Martin, Gallagher, Jackie Martling, Conan O'Brien, Jerry Seinfeld, Chris Farley, Dane Cook, and Ray Romano as his biggest comedic influences.
+Holmes has listed "Weird Al" Yankovic, Brian Regan, Sinbad, Steve Martin, Conan O'Brien, Jerry Seinfeld, Chris Farley, Dane Cook, and Ray Romano as his biggest comedic influences.

 Personal life

-Holmes first married when he was 22 years old; he divorced when he was 28.
-In late 2017, he married Valerie Chaney.
-Their daughter was born in September 2018.